 Any WLAN with multiple sites or over a dozen APs can benefit from a wireless intrusion detection system.
-Consultants and systems integrators can use this tip from SearchNetworking.com to understand how WIDS/IPS work and the functionality offered
+Consultants and systems integrators can use this tip from SearchNetworking.com to understand how WIDS/IPS work and the functionality offered by various products.

 Unauthorized devices pose a threat to every wireless LAN.
 In fact, "rogue" access points are so common that the need to defeat them has created a fertile market for wireless intrusion detection and prevention systems.